quaive/quaive.manual/en/library/index.rst

 .. note::

   However, information pushed to the Library from a workspace is not automatically visible to all.
-A Library publisher still needs to make such a document publicly visible via the CMS (see below).
+A Library publisher still needs to make such a document publicly visible via the CMS (see :ref:`publish_in_cms` below).

 From the CMS
 ------------